History of Jurickson Profar in Timeline

 February 12, 2024: Re-signed with Padres

 On February 12, 2024, Jurickson Profar re-signed with the San Diego Padres on a one-year deal.
-He had the best year of his career and made the All-Star Team.
+He went on to have the best year of his career and made the All-Star Team.

-In 2024, Jurickson Profar was named to his first All-Star Game after rejoining the Padres.
+In 2024, Jurickson Profar was named to his first All-Star Game, following a stint with the Colorado Rockies and rejoining the San Diego Padres.

 On January 23, 2025, Jurickson Profar signed a three-year, $42 million contract with the Atlanta Braves.